zain-ak/Advanced-Espresso-Practice-Application/README.md

   var activityTestRule = IntentsTestRule(MainActivity::class.java)
 ```

 Once this is done, you can get working with the espresso-intents library.

+<h4>Intent Matching</h4>

-The method `punnyIntended()` below implements a basic usage of the library below:
+The method `punnyIntended()` below implements a basic usage of the library's intent matching features below:

 ```java
 @Test